OpenNewsLabs/field-guide-security-training-newsroom/drafts/scrubbing_metadata.md

 expert in the subject area who is going to review the sensitive documents.
-In the second half of the exercise, one person should be a sensitive source with a photo to leak and the other should be a journalist who is going to receive a “scrubbed” image.
+In the second half of the exercise, one person should be a sensitive source with a photo to leak and the other should be a journalist who is going to receive a "scrubbed" image.

--   The “journalist” should print out the document and use a scanner or
+-   The "journalist" should print out the document and use a scanner or
     > mobile application to ingest the document and share.
 (If the
-    > “journalist” uses a color printer, the trainer should verify that
+    > "journalist" uses a color printer, the trainer should verify that
     > they printed the document in monochrome.)

--   The “source” should make a screenshot of the original file and send
+-   The "source" should make a screenshot of the original file and send
-    > the scrubbed version to the “journalist.”
+    > the scrubbed version to the "journalist."

 Follow-up, other tools
 ======================